formstate/formstate/docs/README.md

 ![](./images/inputFieldLabel.png)

+Also as a component library author you do not need to depend on this project *or* mobx.
+You write it as a simple `value`, `onChange`.
+And then the application author (which can still be just you) makes the `Field` that uses this library, *mobx* and *mobx-react* (specifically wrapping `@observer class Field extends React.Component` etc) and it all just works out.
+More on creating your `Field` later.

 ### Concept: Validation

-Now to add validation, you need to have the concept of a *validated value* and a *hot value*.
+It would be great if `FieldState` had just `value` and `onChange`.
+However to support validation and make it a painless experiece, we have the concept of a *hotValue* and a *safeValue*.

-FieldState is a super simple class that simple manages two values:

 * `hotValue`: This is the value you bind to the input.
 It is updated as soon as `onHotChange` is called.
-* `validatedValue`: This is the validated value.
-Gets determined once `hotValue` has passed validation without errors.
+* `safeValue`: This is the value *you set using code* OR is a `hotValue` that has passed validation.

+> Calling it `hotValue` helps developers know that this value is not validated.

+Some notes on why `safeValue` instead of `validatedValue` primarily because, a validated value *may or may not be present* if validation hasn't run:
+* Something like `validated: {valid:false} | {valid:true, value: TValue}` was unweildy for devs (`if (validated.valid) {validated.value}`).
+* If things may or may not be present it makes creating a composible system harder.
+With `safeValue` (always present as you must initilize a `FieldState` with an initial value) we can compose multiple fields more easily.

+## Field
 Essentially your `Field` components looks like the following:....TBD

-* TODO: mention that as a component library author you do not need to depend on this project *or* mobx.
-You write it as a simple `value`, `onChange`.
-And then the application author (which can still be juts you) makes the `Field` that uses this library, *mobx* and *mobx-react* (specifically wrapping `Field` in `observer`) it all just works out.

 [mobx]:https://github.com/mobxjs/mobx